render-rs/render.rs/README.md

 > 🔏 A safe and simple template engine with the ergonomics of JSX

-The `Renderable` trait contains a simple function that returns `String`.
-This is very handy for type-safe HTML templates, but can also work for writing tree-like terminal coloring mechanism like ReasonML's [Pastel](https://reason-native.com/docs/pastel/).
+`render` itself is a combination of traits, structs and macros that together unify and boost the experience of composing tree-shaped data structures.
+This works best with HTML and XML rendering, but can work with other usages as well, like ReasonML's [`Pastel`](https://reason-native.com/docs/pastel/) library for terminal colors.

+## How?

+A renderable component is a struct that implements [`Renderable`](./trait.Renderable.html).
+There are multiple macros that provide a better experience implementing Renderable:

+* [`html!`](../render_macros/macro.html.html) for the JSX ergonomics
+* [`#[component]`](../render_macros/attr.component.html) for the syntactic-sugar of function components

 ## Why this is different from `typed-html`?